fernandes-s/System_performance_data_pipeline/README.md

 ├── daily_metrics/         # Folder storing daily CSV exports (one file per day) ├── task_scheduler/        # Folder with .xml files for Task Scheduler automation (collect, export, auto-push) ├── app.py                 # Dash app for the live dashboard (with dark mode, filters, etc.)
-├── collect_metrics.py     # Collects real-time system metrics and inserts them into the SQLite database ├── create_db.py           # Initializes the SQLite database and creates the `metrics` table ├── export_daily.py        # Exports all metrics from today into a CSV file (stored in daily_metrics/)
+├── auto_git_push.py       # Automates daily Git commit and push to GitHub using Task Scheduler ├── collect_metrics.py     # Collects real-time system metrics and inserts them into the SQLite database ├── create_db.py           # Initializes the SQLite database and creates the `metrics` table ├── export_daily.py        # Exports all metrics from today into a CSV file (stored in daily_metrics/)